Waleed-Chaudhry/Ethereum-Tutorial/ChainSkillsDapp/01-sell-article-backend.md

   // sell an article
   function sellArticle(string _name, string _description, uint256 _price) public {
+    seller = msg.sender;
-    seller = msg.sender; //seller is not passed into the sell name = _name;
+    // seller is not passed into the contructor
+    // It is instead gathered from the "from" object used to call the sell Article function name = _name;
     description = _description;
     price = _price;